Modular synthesizer: Semi-modular synthesizers

 A modular synthesizer has a case or frame into which arbitrary modules can be fitted; modules are usually connected together using patch cords and a system may include modules from different sources, as long as it fits the form factors of the case and uses the same electrical specifications.

 A semi-modular synthesizer on the other hand is a collection of modules from a single manufacturer that makes a cohesive product, an instrument.
 Modules may not be swapped out and usually a typical configuration has been pre-wired.
 The modules are typically not separable and may physically be parts of a contiguous circuit board.
-However, the manufacturer provides mechanisms to allow the user to connect modules in different orders and often to connect external components or modules (chosen and supplied by the user) between those of the instrument.
+However, the manufacturer provides a mechanism to allow the user to re-arrange the connections between modules.